 A commercial fisherman is someone who catches and traps various types of marine life.
-The fish they catch are for human food, animal feed, bait and other uses.
+The fish they catch are for human and animal consumption, bait and other uses.

-To plot the ship's course, fishing boat captains use compasses, charts, and electronic navigational equipment, including global positioning systems (GPS).
+To plot the ship's course, commercial fishermen use compasses, charts, and electronic navigational equipment, including global positioning systems (GPS).
 They also use radar and sonar to avoid obstacles above and below the water and to find fish.
-Some fishers work in deep water on large fishing boats that are equipped for long stays at sea.
+Some commercial fishermen work in deep water on large fishing boats that are equipped for long stays at sea.
 Some process the fish they catch on board and prepare them for sale.

-The fishing boat captain plans and oversees the fishing operation, fish to be sought, location of the best fishing grounds, method of capture, duration of the trip, and sale of the catch.
-Captains direct the fishing operation and record daily activities in the ship’s log.
-Increasingly, they use the Internet to bypass processors and sell fish directly to consumers, grocery stores, and restaurants.
+The commercial fisherman plans and oversees the fishing operation, fish to be sought, location of the best fishing grounds, method of capture, duration of the trip, and sale of the catch.
+They direct the fishing operation and record daily activities in the ship’s log.
+Increasingly, they use the internet to bypass processors and sell fish directly to consumers, grocery stores, and restaurants.

 Fishing operations are conducted under various environmental conditions, depending on the region, body of water, and kinds of fish sought.
 Storms, fog, and wind may hamper fishing vessels or cause them to suspend fishing operations and return to port.
 Sometimes the work environment can be unpleasant or dangerous.

 A commercial fisherman, also known as a fisher...

 Have you ever thought about going up to Alaska some summer to work on a boat and try to make a bundle as a commercial fisherman?
 Graduate student Ivan Kuletz has done it for the last seven seasons and today he gives us a vivid look at what the job is really like.